-Fado is the musical expression of Lisbon’s soul.
-The word fado comes from the Latin "fatum," which means "destiny."
+Fado is the musical expression of Lisbon and Portugal.
+The word “Fado” comes from “fatum” in Latin, which means destiny.

-The frustration and fatalism that comes out of the poor, humble neighbourhoods in the city’s tavern and port areas, is reflected in the melancholic and nostalgic music.
+The frustration and fatalism felt by the inhabitants of Lisbon’s humble fishing neighborhoods, ports and taverns are reflected in this melancholic and nostalgic music.

-Fado is sung with sadness for what is gone, the lost empire, the country that could have been, the man who lost his glory.
-This is nothing more than the history of Lisbon, its scarred soul, sung so well by the great poets Camoens and Pessoa.
+Fado remembers what is lost, Portugal’s lost empire, the country that could have been, the man that lost his glory.
+Fado’s lyrics look back on the country’s history and its scarred soul, which are sung so well by great poets like Pessoa or Camoens.

-Fado is largely attributed to the collective memory given by Amália Rodrígues (1920-1999), considered to be the best singer that Portugal has seen.
+Fado is largely attributed to the collective memory given by Amália Rodrígues (1920-1999), considered to be the country’s best singer.